Nevera-Hard-Rp/Nevera-realtime-weather/README.md

 ### Moving the panel

-In the render loop, `local y = 0.045` is the vertical starting point and `DrawText(0.015, y)` the horizontal one.
-Lower `y` moves the panel up, raise it to clear an FPS counter or another HUD element.
+In the render loop, `EndTextCommandDisplayText(0.015, 0.045)` — first number is horizontal, second is vertical.
+Lower the Y value to move the panel up, raise it to clear an FPS counter or another HUD element.

 ---